-US politicians in bid to end shutdown
+US Senate struggles to end budget deadlock

+But Mr Trump said the "nuclear option" of a simple-majority vote was necessary.

+The initial vote on a bill to fund the government until 8 February had been scheduled for 01:00 on Monday (06:00 GMT).
+But it was postponed as Sunday's session ended.
-The US Senate is due back in session to try to end a budget impasse before the start of the working week when the shutdown of many federal services will be felt around the country.

-Hundreds of thousands of federal staff face the prospect of unpaid leave.
+On Monday the closure of many federal services will be felt around the country and hundreds of thousands of federal staff face unpaid leave.

-On Saturday, recriminations flew around over the Senate's failure to pass a new budget and prevent the shutdown.

-A bill to fund the federal government for the coming weeks did not receive the required 60 votes by Friday.

 The last government shutdown was in 2013, and lasted for 16 days.